KhushvakovaSarvinoz/calculator/README.md

-This app created by using HTML, CSS and JS
+This app created by using HTML and CSS